Congress hopes to quickly deliver initial Harvey relief aid funding

 Administration officials familiar with the request told NBC News additional money could be added and the formal funding request could be made as soon as Friday.

-Passing an aid bill that also includes lifting the debt ceiling, as some lawmakers have suggested, until after the 2018 midterm elections would save members a brutal high-stakes battle over a potential national default.
+Passing an aid bill that also includes lifting the debt ceiling until after the 2018 midterm election, as some lawmakers have suggested, would save members a brutal high-stakes battle over a potential national default.

 But that might take too long for hurricane victims.
-Sources say FEMA is burning through the cash they have so fast they might not be able to wait until late September for more help.
+Sources say FEMA is burning through the cash it has so fast that the agency might not be able to wait until late September for more help.

-The Senate Appropriations Committee acted Thursday to redirect $500 million in existing FEMA funds to go towards the disaster relief effort, a GOP aide told NBC News.
-The Committee, which is responsible for allocating federal funds, is preparing to quickly process the emergency request for additional Harvey aid.
+The Senate Appropriations Committee acted Thursday to redirect $500 million in existing FEMA funds to go towards the disaster relief effort, a GOP aide said.
+The committee, which is responsible for allocating federal funds, is preparing to quickly process the emergency request for additional Harvey aid.

 The initial $5.5 billion will represent just a fraction of the funding that will be needed.
-The government approved more than $50 billion after Superstorm Sandy ravaged the East Coast in 2012, and Texas Gov. Greg Abbott said Wednesday that the Lone Star State will need more than $125 billion from Washington.
+The government approved more than $50 billion after Superstorm Sandy ravaged the East Coast in 2012, and Texas Gov. Greg Abbott said Wednesday that the his state will need more than $125 billion from Washington.

 It has put many members of the Texas delegation in the awkward position of advocating for funding after having voted against Sandy relief packages.